What is a business plan?

 How often should I update the plan?

 If you succeed in creating a good business plan, you shouldn't need to spend too much time keeping it up-to-date in order for it to remain relevant and useful in today's marketplace.
-But you will need to occasionally review your plan and refine it.
+You should only need to occasionally review your plan and refine it.
 Also absorb criticism and feedback from other people to ensure the plan is absolutely top-notch.

 You should not have to spend much more than, say, 10 minutes a day, or 1 hour a week just reviewing what you have written in your plan and making sure everything is accurate and up-to-date.
 The better and more solid the plan, the less time you need to spend on it.
 Remember the old saying, "Spend 10 minutes now on planning so you can save potentially hours of work later".